o3de/o3de.org/content/docs-snapshot/userguide/component-physx-character-controller.md

 To use the **PhysX Character Controller** component, [add it to an entity](component-working-adding.md) that represents a character\.

+![\[Using the Entity Inspector to add the PhysX Character Controller component to an entity.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/physx/component-physx-character-controller-2.png)

 You can control the character's movement by using Script Canvas, the C\+\+ API, or animation systems that use the C\+\+ API\.

 ## PhysX Character Controller Properties<a name="component-physx-character-controller-properties"></a>

 You can configure the properties for the **PhysX Character Controller** component in the **[Entity Inspector](component-entity-inspector.md)**\.

-![\[PhysX Character Controller component properties in the Entity Inspector.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/physx/ui-physx-character-controller-properties-1.27.png)
+![\[PhysX Character Controller component properties in the Entity Inspector.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/component/physx/component-physx-character-controller-3.png)

 The **PhysX Character Controller** has the following component properties\.